Bose-Einstein Condensation and Dissipative Dynamics in a Relativistic Pion Gas: Formulation

-From basic statistical mechanics, the Bose-Einstein distribution function is given by ~\cite{KHuang},
+From basic statistical mechanics, the Bose-Einstein distribution function is given by~\cite{KHuang},

-Here, $E = \sqrt{{\bf p}^{2}+m^{2}}$ is the energy of the particle, ${\bf p}$ is the momentum, $m$ is the mass of the particle, $\mu$ is the chemical potential and $T$ is the temperature of the system.
-The particle multiplicities can be calculated from the equation ~\cite{Begun:2015ifa},
+Here, $E = \sqrt{p^{2}+m^{2}}$ is the energy of the particle, $p$ is the momentum, $m$ is the mass of the particle, $\mu$ is the chemical potential, and $T$ is the temperature of the system.
+The particle multiplicities can be calculated from the equation in natural units ($c = \hbar = 1$) as~\cite{Begun:2015ifa},

 where $g$ is the degeneracy of the particle, $h$ is Planck's constant, and $V$ is the volume of the system.
+The total number density ($n_{\rm tot}$) can therefore be written as

-The integrand in the first line of Eq. ~\ref{eq2} stays constant for ${\bf p}$ $\to$ 0, if $\mu \to m$.
-This is due to the fact that the singularity of the denominator is canceled by the integration measure $d^{3}\it {p}$.
-However, summing over quantum levels, the first term becomes infinite for $\mu \to m$ at p $= 0$, i.e.,
+where $K_2$ is the modified Bessel function and $r$ is a positive integer.
+In the thermodynamic limit (for $V\to\infty$), the sum over momentum states is transformed into the momentum integral.
+This works perfectly fine when $\mu < m$.
+However, when $\mu \to m$, something interesting happens.
+The integrand in the first line of Eq.~(\ref{thlim}) stays constant for $p$ $\to$ 0.
+This is due to the fact that the singularity of the denominator is cancelled by the integration measure $d^{3}\it {p}$.
+However, summing over quantum levels, the first term becomes infinite for $\mu = m$ at $p = 0$, i.e.,

-Thus, when $\mu \to m$, marking the onset of BEC, integration of Eq. ~\ref{eq2} should begin for p $>$ 0 while keeping the summation over low momentum.
-In the thermodynamic limit ~\cite{Begun:2008hq}, $V \to \infty$, one can write Eq. ~\ref{eq2} with separate terms for $p$ = 0 and $p$ $>$ 0, as:
+Thus, when $\mu$ approaches from lower values to $m$, the ground state starts populating and becomes too large at $\mu = m$.
+This marks the onset of BEC, and the integration of Eq.~(\ref{eq2}) should begin for $p >$ 0 while keeping the summation over low momentum.
+In the thermodynamic limit ~\cite{Begun:2008hq}, one can write Eq. ~(\ref{eq2}) with separate terms for $p$ = 0 and $p$ $>$ 0, as:

-Here, $N_{\rm cond}$ and $N_{\rm ex}$ are the number of particles in the condensate and the number of particles in the excited states, respectively.